 Adamas is love at first sight, too.
 The “broccoli” carved headstock and bridge, the textured board, the colors, the epaulets of precious woods are the voodoo mojo that buys my soul the first time I see one.
 What a great instrument!
 I buy my first Adamas in the mid Nineties in from my friend George Gruhn: is a 1587-5 that I still own, play and cuddle.
 I never give up the opportunity to put my hands on an Adamas, whenever I can.

 My roundback herd grows when I find a guitar that speaks to me.
 Some guitars have been bough in the past 30 years, but my collection grows faster after the sale of Kaman Music to FMI and skyrockets after the shutdown of the New Hartford, CT plants.
-From time to time I must sell a guitar (there’s a page of guitars for sale and wanted), usually to fine tune my collection or to create the room for a new one.
+From time to time I sell a guitar (there’s a page of guitars for sale and wanted), usually to fine tune my collection or to create the room for a new one.